 Furthering the Capodimonte Lineage

-The Royal Factory eventually moved to Spain with King Charles and then several decades later under the direction of his son, Ferdinand, another Capodimonte factory was established in Naples, Italy.
+The Royal Factory eventually moved to Spain with King Charles.
+Several decades later under the direction of his son, Ferdinand, another Capodimonte factory was established in Naples, Italy.
 During this period, the shape, style, and decoration of the porcelain production were similar to those made at the original Capodimonte factory, but there were a few differences.

 For instance, the figurines made in Ferdinand's Capodimonte factory took on more lifelike characteristics and tended to reflect the royal court rather than everyday life.
-More utilitarian wares like dinner sets moved away from pastoral decor to city scenes and those reflecting the excavation and history of Pompeii, for example.
+More utilitarian wares such as dinner sets moved away from pastoral decor to city scenes and those reflecting the excavation and history of Pompeii, for example.

 Ferdinand's factory also used the first the blue crown and Neopolitan N mark in the late 1700s, whereas his father's earlier marks were a number of variations of the fleur-de-lis depending on the age of the piece in question.
 The "Golden Age of Capodimonte" ended when Ferdinand's factory closed in the early 1800s (some sources indicate 1817, others purport 1834).

 Collecting Capodimonte Today

 While this history is interesting, to say the least, these early pieces aren’t the types of items most collectors of Capodimonte porcelain usually find offered for sale in antique shops today.
-Most of the oldest examples are in impressive high-end collections and museums now, like the figurine shown above.
+Most of the oldest examples are in impressive high-end collections and museums now, such as the figurine shown above.

 Yes, occasionally you'll find a high-quality older piece at an antique show; however, this is an exception rather than the norm.
 What modern collectors do find are electric lamps dating to the 1950s, figurines of varying quality, carefully molded arrangements of flowers, which are actually quite beautiful, and other decorative objects made during the last century or so.